elunna/nerfhack-changelog/README.md

 * Increase speed of Baalzebub.

 ### Endgame Changes
-* Occasional earthquakes can occur during the ascension run (Un/Evil).
+* Occasional earthquakes can occur during the ascension run (UnNetHack/EvilHack).
 These will cease after entering the planes.
-* After the invocation (and whilst traversing through Gehennom), monsters will flood from the upstairs (Un/Evil)
+* After the invocation (and whilst traversing through Gehennom), monsters will flood from the upstairs (UnNetHack/EvilHack)
-* The identity of the Riders hidden via farlook (Un)
+* The identity of the Riders hidden via farlook (UnNetHack)
-* The correct temple on the Astral Plane will not be revealed due to fleeing monsters (Un)
+* The correct temple on the Astral Plane will not be revealed due to fleeing monsters (UnNetHack)
-* Replaced undead on Astral Plane with random A (xnh).
+* Replaced undead on Astral Plane with random A (xNetHack).
 * Wizard harassment (after initially killing the Wizard of Yendor) has been increased by 20-25%
 * Some monsters on the Astral Plane spawn with rings of slow digestion or teleport control to thwart "purple rain" and teleportation strategies.
 * Level-teleporting (or branchporting) in hell causes major pain.
 The levelport will still succeed as normal, but costs a large fraction of the hero's HP and energy.
 It also drains the max of both (up to 1d3 each).
 To be fair, the player is warned before this happens and can abort the teleport.
 This also includes the Wizard's Tower and Vlad's Tower. **Teleport pain goes away once you've killed the Wizard of Yendor.**
-* Amulet of Yendor needs only be carried to hint of nearby portals (Spork).
+* Amulet of Yendor needs only be carried to hint of nearby portals (Sporkhack).
 * Allow performing the invocation whilst hallucinating.
 * If you cause conflict on the astral plane, double the normal quantity of hostile angels can now appear
 * Confused scrolls of gold detection no longer detect magic portals - however, the Amulet of Yendor does not require wearing to give hints when portals are nearby.